FOCUS ON US MOMENTUM

 The United States remains the world’s most dynamic and innovative economy:

-26 of the world’s 30 largest capitalisations are American
+- 26 of the world’s 30 largest capitalisations are American

-Home to global technology leaders, healthcare innovators, industrial champions and consumer brands
+- Home to global technology leaders, healthcare innovators, industrial champions and consumer brands

-From the “Magnificent 7” to emerging disruptors, US equities offer exposure to both established leaders and future growth engines
+- From the “Magnificent 7” to emerging disruptors, US equities offer exposure to both established leaders and future growth engines

 Over the long run, US equities have delivered attractive returns compared with other regions.
 For example:

-S&P 500: 14.6% annualised over 10 years
+- S&P 500: 14.6% annualised over 10 years

-Eurostoxx 50: 8.3%
+- Eurostoxx 50: 8.3% annualised over 10 years

-MSCI Emerging Markets: 7.7%
+- MSCI Emerging Markets: 7.7% annualised over 10 years

 This long‑term superiority reflects not only scale, but innovation, competitiveness and adaptability.

-Capturing Trends with Momentum Investing
+Aiming to Capture Trends with Momentum Investing

-Why momentum works
+Why does momentum work?

 Markets move in trends.
 Stocks that have performed well tend to continue performing well — and vice versa.
 This observation underpins the momentum effect, one of the most persistent factors documented in academic research.